-Since joining KPF in 1997, Ko Makabe has worked as an architectural designer on a number of the firm’s most high-profile commercial, mixed-use, and hospitality projects throughout the United States, Europe, the Middle East and Asia.
+With over 20 years of experience at KPF, Ko Makabe has worked as designer on a number of the firm’s most high-profile commercial, mixed-use, and hospitality projects throughout the United States, Europe, Middle East and Asia.

 Ko was a recipient of the 2014 Outstanding 50 Asian Americans in Business Award.
 He is a registered architect in the state of New York and a member of the American Institute of Architects (AIA).